The excerpts below are from STRANGE AND STRANGER – THE WORLD OF STEVE DITKO – written by Blake Bell and published by Fantagraphics Books, 2008.

 If Spider-Man were ever published under the DC/Vertigo imprint, or if Terry Gilliam wrote and directed a movie with Spider-Man and Doctor Strange, Fever would be it.

-Another unmissable reading, featuring Ditko’s greatest creations and the ultimate homage to his visual style shown below:
+Another unmissable reading, featuring Ditko’s greatest creations and the ultimate homage to his visual style is shown below:

 What a strange, tangled trip.